csillagbalazs/udacity_repo/README.md

 # udacity_repo
-This is a repository to gain familiarity eith git and GitHub
+This is a repository to gain familiarity with git and GitHub